-If you have no-fault car insurance, your insurance provider will pay for your damages in an accident, no matter who was at fault.
-In this scenario, the other driver in the accident would be compensated for any damages by their own insurance provider.
+No fault coverage is a coverage within on auto policy that provides coverage for medical expenses, rather than an actual type of insurance.
+If you have no-fault car insurance, your insurance provider will pay for your medical bills in an accident, no matter who was at fault.
+In this scenario, the other driver in the accident would be compensated for any medical bills by their own insurance provider.

 No-fault insurance is a straightforward type of liability coverage intended to lower legal fees in an accident.

-When unnecessary legal fees are cushioned or eliminated altogether in a crash, it can help to keep the cost of auto insurance for the average driver affordable.
-No-fault insurance requires each insurance company to protect and reimburse their policyholders in an accident, no matter who caused it.
-No-fault insurance most often relates to Personal Injury Protection (PIP) in a car insurance policy, i.e. compensation for medical bills and lost wages.
+When speaking collectively about this coverage, no-fault insurance most often refers to Med-Pay and Personal Injury Protection (PIP) in a car insurance policy, i.e. compensation for medical bills and lost wages.
 Standard no-fault insurance will not pay for the repair or replacement of a vehicle in an accident; this protection often falls under the collision portion of an auto insurance policy.

 When a driver is at fault in an accident, it can result in higher insurance rates.